-Woods, who ranks second all-time with 15 major championship wins and is tied with Sam Snead for most tournaments won (82) in PGA history, will be making his first start at a tournament since the 2020 Masters, where he finished 37th.
-Woods missed the entire 2021 season been recovering from a car accident in February 2021.
+Woods, who ranks second all-time with 15 major championship wins and is tied with Sam Snead for most tournaments won (82) in PGA history, will be playing in just his sixth tournament, and fifth PGA Tour event, in the past 29 months.

 Tiger Woods History at The Masters

 Woods has always played at his best in Augusta.
 It was the site of his first major championship, in 1997 where as a 21-year-old he became the youngest and first non-white winner of the tournament while also setting a record for largest margin of victory that still stands today (12 strokes).